NaradaOates/NaradaOates/README.md

 ## Hello there, I'm Narada Oates

-Aspiring Blue Team Analyst | Studying for CompTIA A+ and Beyond | London, UK
+Aspiring Blue Team Analyst | Studying for CompTIA A+ and beyond | London, UK

 ---